 From pedestrians to... stray cattle

 Not only is it lacking and small, the important reason why expressways often experience serious congestion is due to the lack of synchronization of connecting projects.
 For example, the bottleneck of the Ho Chi Minh City - Long Thanh - Dau Giay Expressway (HLD) for many years has been the An Phu intersection (Thu Duc City, Ho Chi Minh City) and the intersection of the expressway with National Highway 51.
 The density of cars and container trucks turning onto the expressway is very high, but the roundabout at the intersection with the expressway has a small area.
 The narrow road leading to the expressway has led to traffic conflicts between vehicles going from Bien Hoa to Vung Tau and from Vung Tau turning onto the expressway to Ho Chi Minh City.
-On the other hand, the project to clear the An Phu intersection was proposed in 2017 with an initial budget of more than 1,000 billion VND, but it had to wait until the "capital increase" to nearly 4,000 billion VND to start construction at the end of last December.
-Or with the Trung Luong - My Thuan Expressway project, after being officially put into operation, people in the West will have an additional 51 km of expressway, making travel between the provinces of the Mekong Delta and Ho Chi Minh City more convenient.
+On the other hand, the project to clear the An Phu intersection was proposed in 2017 with an initial budget of more than 1,000 billion VND, but it had to wait until the "capital" increased to nearly 4,000 billion VND to start construction at the end of last December.
+Or with the Trung Luong - My Thuan Expressway project, after being officially put into operation, people in the West will have an additional 51 km of expressway, making travel between the Mekong Delta provinces and Ho Chi Minh City more convenient.
 However, the two banks of the Tien River are still not connected because the My Thuan 2 Bridge project has not been completed yet.
 If on schedule, the My Thuan 2 Bridge is expected to open to traffic by the end of this year.

 Need investment fund for highway development

 "To solve this problem, there is no other way but to adjust from macro policies, national regulatory policies in the direction of a breakthrough in creating resources for traffic infrastructure development.
-It is necessary to create an investment fund for highway development, deducted from taxes and fees such as road use fees, environmental pollution fees, gasoline tax, etc. Along with that, thoroughly implement the TOD integrated traffic model to fully exploit the added value from land, creating a strategic infrastructure development fund for urban areas.
-This method helps highway projects to be completed quickly and evenly, creating a huge spillover effect on socio-economic development", Associate Professor, Dr. Vu Anh Tuan proposed.
+It is necessary to create an investment fund for highway development, taken from taxes and fees such as road use fees, environmental pollution fees, gasoline tax, etc. Along with that, thoroughly implement the TOD integrated traffic model to fully exploit the added value from land, creating a strategic infrastructure development fund for urban areas.
+This method helps highway projects to be completed quickly and evenly, creating a huge spillover effect on socio-economic development," Associate Professor, Dr. Vu Anh Tuan proposed.

 Source link